-(a) Furnish the Engineer with written certification from PT supplier (vendor) that PT system chosen for the project meets requirement of this Section, Section 960, and is a Department approved PT system prior to installing any PT hardware.

-(b) Provide a list of PT system components and reference drawings to the Engineer.

-(c) Use methods to place and consolidate concrete that will not displace or damage any PT ducts, anchorage assemblies, splices and connections, reinforcement, or other embedded items.

-(d) Conduct all stressing and grouting operations in the presence of the Engineer.
+- 1. Submit to the Engineer written certification from PT supplier (vendor) that PT system chosen for the project meets requirement of this Section, Section 960, and is a Department approved PT system prior to installing any PT hardware. - 2.
+Submit a list of PT system components and reference drawings to the Engineer. - 3.
+Use methods to place and consolidate concrete that will not displace or damage any PT ducts, anchorage assemblies, splices and connections, reinforcement, or other embedded items. - 4.
+Conduct all stressing and filler injection operations in the presence of the Engineer.

 462-7.2 System Installation: